diku-dk/futhark-mem-sc22/README.md

 ## Troubleshooting

+### Running out of space in containers

+A common source of errors in our testing has been running out of space on our host devices (which has far too little space on the root partition).
+As described below, some space-requirements when loading containers can be alleviated by setting `TMPDIR`, but you might still run out of space when actually running the containers.

+We recommend having at least 30GB of free space on your root partition before attempting to run the containers.

 ### Podman fails with "Error: payload does not match any of the supported image formats (oci, oci-archive, dir, docker-archive)"

 Podman is a docker-equivalent, which mostly works as a 1:1 substitute, but which